robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.

 The most damning problems here are technical; it’s difficult to read and it’s unclear.
 But worse again it’s _boring_.
-Look at the photographs of Rosart’s work, the book, the type design.
-Look at the design of the website and how gobsmacking it all is together and then read that sentence one more time:
+Look at the photographs of Rosart’s punches, or the book, or the design of any of those fonts.
+Look at the visual design of the website and how gobsmacking it all is packaged together and then read that sentence one more time:

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.